fwmazhar/churn-analysis-PowerBi/README.md

 - Data Plan Opportunity: Customers without unlimited plans who consume more than 10GB of data are being charged significantly — suggesting an upsell opportunity.
 Targeting these customers with unlimited plan offers may increase satisfaction and retention.

+- Geographic Insight: The majority of churned customers are located in California (CA), highlighting a potential regional issue or competitive pressure that warrants further investigation.

 ## Tools & Skills Used:
 - Power BI (Data modeling, DAX, Power Query)